Install Peaksel

 2. Run docker login on Ubuntu (email us and we’ll provide the credentials)

-4. Edit docker-compose.yml and replace PEAKSEL_VERSION with a real version (which you should receive from us via email)
+4. Edit docker-compose.yml and replace !PUT VERSION HERE! with a real version that you received from us via email

 5. Step into the folder in the terminal and run docker compose up -d